 By default, all AD users are assigned the same virtual directories and permissions, based off of the Default Directory Mapping Mode selection.
-However, if you wish to customize the directory and permission mappings for individual AD users, then you can do so through the AD User Customization page by clicking on the Customize button.
+However, if you wish to customize the directory and permission mappings for individual AD users, then you can do so through the Active Directory User to Cerberus Group Mapping box by clicking 'New'.
 You can select individual AD user accounts and map them to Cerberus group accounts.

 An AD user to Cerberus group mapping will override the default Cerberus Group and directory mapping for the AD user.
 Only the settings and virtual directories from the mapped group will be applied to the AD user (not the defaults).

 Further AD user customization using AD Group to Cerberus Group Mapping

 Customizing each individual AD User to a Cerberus group can be a time-consuming task if you have many users, especially if you can divide up large groups of users into just a few groups.

 Another form of customization, that can make maintaining large numbers of users easier, is to use the AD group to Cerberus group mapping capability.
 On the AD User & Group Custom Mappings tab, you can map AD groups to Cerberus groups.

 When an AD user logs into Cerberus, the server will check the direct AD group memberships for that AD user and see if there are any AD group to Cerberus group mappings.
 If a mapping is found, the virtual directories for that Cerberus group will be added to the virtual root for the AD user.
 Only the virtual directories from the Cerberus groups are added to the AD user.
 No other constraints are transferred.

 The Default Group and Default Virtual Directory mappings are still applied to the user when AD group to Cerberus group mappings are present, unlike AD user to Cerberus group mappings.